How do I dispute a transaction?

 Follow these steps to open a dispute on the web.
 Note that you must wait until the transaction is completed to dispute your charge:

-- Log into Stash in a web browser.
+- Log into the Stash website.

 - Click Bank at the top of the screen.